Welcome to the Clerk’s Office

 - Walk-In Customers:

-- Walk-in Customers are welcome in the Clerk’s Office and no longer need an appointment if it is not for a Notary Public, Marriage License or Marriage Ceremony.
+- Walk-in Customers are welcome in the Clerk’s Office and no longer need an appointment.
+Appointments are still required for Notaries, Marriage License Applicants and a Marriage Ceremony.

 All Clerk’s Office customers: